Graduate Education

 The UConn English graduate program is housed in the Austin Building on the dynamic main campus in Storrs, nestled among the lovely hills of northeastern Connecticut.
 We are half an hour from Hartford, just over an hour from New Haven, Boston, and Providence, and about two hours from New York City.

 Members of our community therefore benefit from the high quality of life that comes with living in an affordable suburban area located among several of America’s greatest cities.
 Graduate students also enjoy the proximity of archives such as the American Antiquarian Society, the Beinecke Library, the New York Public Library, the Pierpont Morgan Library, and the Schomburg Center for Research in Black Culture.
-On the Storrs campus, the Thomas J. Dodd Research Center at the Homer Babbidge Library has strengths in human rights, children’s literature (including the Maurice Sendak papers), alternative press publications, and fine press and artist’s books.
+On the Storrs campus, The Dodd Center for Human Rights has strengths in human rights, children’s literature (including the Maurice Sendak papers), alternative press publications, and fine press and artist’s books.

 Faculty and Research